Kitware/CMake/Help/manual/cmake.1.rst

       (:option:`-A ... <cmake -A>`).
 The value is a list of platforms known to be supported.
     ``extraGenerators``
-      A list of strings with all the extra generators compatible with the generator.
+      A list of strings with all the :ref:`Extra Generators` compatible with the generator.

   ``fileApi``